Second-Order Low-Pass Filter (Discrete or Continuous)

 Block initial state.

 Specify as parameter.

 Sample time (-1 for inherited) — Block sample time

 0 | positive scalar

 Time between consecutive block executions.
 During execution, the block produces outputs and, if appropriate, updates its internal state.
 For more information, see What Is Sample Time? and Specify Sample Time.

-discrete-time operation, specify a positive integer.
-For continuous-time operation,
+For discrete-time operation, set this parameter to a positive integer.
+For

-If this block is in a masked subsystem, or other variant subsystem that allows you to switch between continuous operation and discrete operation, promote the sample time parameter.
-Promoting the sample time parameter ensures correct switching between the continuous and discrete implementations of the block.
+If this block is in a masked subsystem or a variant subsystem that supports switching between continuous operation and discrete operation, promote this parameter to ensure correct switching between the continuous and discrete implementations of the block.
 For more information, see Promote Block Parameters on a Mask.